Extending the Range of Robust PCE Inflation Measures: Evaluating Official Robust Inflation Measures

 \section{Evaluating Official Robust Inflation Measures}

-How well do the official trimmed-mean and median inflation measures perform in matching current and future inflation trends across multiple samples?
-Our analysis shows that their performance is indeed robust across the samples we consider, with the official trimmed-mean series slightly outperforming median inflation in terms of capturing both current and future trend inflation.
-However, the similar performance of the series obscures significant differences in their monthly levels.
+How well do the official robust inflation measures match current and future inflation trends across multiple samples?
+Our analysis shows that trimmed mean and median inflation outperform core inflation across all samples and objectives.
+Moreover, the performance of these two series is similar across the samples we consider, with the official trimmed mean series slightly outperforming median inflation in terms of capturing current- and future-trend inflation.
+However, the similar performance of the series obscures significant differences in their monthly levels, which our analysis lays out in full in Section \ref{sec:Opt_Trim}.